TechShark20/HANDSWESPEAK/README.md

-We used spoter model to train adjective isl data which gave accuracy of over 91% We only used chunk of the data due to lack of computational resources Also created a repository to demonstrate this https://huggingface.co/spaces/TechShark20/handwespeak
+We used spoter model to train adjective isl data which gave accuracy of over 91% in comparsion of our baseline model of cnn which only gave   as training accuracy We only used chunk of the data due to lack of computational resources Also created a repository to demonstrate this https://huggingface.co/spaces/TechShark20/handwespeak